DavidePorello/ML_bias_detection/Documentation.md

 ![Design_diagram](Design_diagram.png)

 ### Preprocessing
-The preprocessing is highly inspired by the paper, infact we have reduced the dataset (files `dataset/censun-income.data` and `census-income.test`) from 300000 to 15000 approximately.
+The preprocessing is highly inspired by the paper, as we have reduced the dataset (files `dataset/censun-income.data` and `census-income.test`) from 300000 to 15000 records approximately.
 We have selected a set of 10 attributes that, for us, are strictly related to the "wage" (that is the label).
 We have filtered each categorial attributes (all of our attributes are categorial except the age) specifying part of the possible categorial values (see file `dataset/censun-income.names`).
 The class `ClearedDataset` loads the dataset in an Eigen::MatrixXf and the labels in an Eigen::vectorXf taking the values from the file `dataset/cleaned-dataset.txt`, if the file is not present yes it creates the file using the class `Dataset`.